Strata Short-Term Rental Bylaws

 On July 18, 2018, strata regulation 7.1 (OIC 418-2018) was amended to allow strata corporations to impose a fine of up to $1,000 a day for owners or residents not complying with a strata bylaw limiting or banning short-term rentals.
 The previous allowable fine of $200 a week was not a sufficient deterrent.
 This new level of fine only applies to short-term rental bylaws.

-This new fine level is effective November 30, 2018 allowing short-term rental hosts time to comply with strata bylaws limiting or banning short-term rentals.
+This new fine level became effective November 30, 2018 allowing short-term rental hosts time to comply with strata bylaws limiting or banning short-term rentals.

 In addition to strata bylaws there is also provincial legislation which governs short-term rentals.
 On February 8, 2018 the Province established an agreement with Airbnb to collect up to 11% in taxes on short-term rentals.
 The taxes include the 8% provincial sales tax (PST) and, where applicable, a municipal and regional district tax (MRDT) of up to 3% on accommodations.
 Revenues from the provincial sales tax (PST), anticipated at $16 million annually, will be used to improve housing affordability.